Ben10164/CPSC326/Unit 2.md

     if xs = [] then []
     else let h = List.hd xs
         and t = List.tl xs
-        in if f h then h :: filter f t else filter f t
+        in if f h then h::filter f t
+            else filter f t
 ;;
 ```